NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/Copy-of---DRAFT---WIP--Patient-Facing-Services--PFS--Implementat/Home/FHIR-Assets/All-Assets/Profiles/Consultations/Further-Information.page.md

 <h5><ins>Further information</ins></h5>

-<p>It’s worth nothing that the ‘code’ element will allow Consumers to recognise whether the list is representing a header for the whole consultation, a topic of the consultation or a heading for clinical content.
+<p>It’s worth noting that the ‘code’ element will allow Consumers to recognise whether the list is representing a header for the whole consultation, a topic of the consultation or a heading for clinical content.
 The Consumer could use the ‘code’ to identify the purpose and the meaning of each list.</p>

 ---